ivajo26/tictactoegame/README.md

 ### Deploy's URL

-The project has deploy in a server nowjs and the url found in description
+The project has deploy in a server now.sh and the url found in description